 Instead, a creative life is one centred around having ideas and realising them.
 The creative process itself is the means to being fulfilled and having your needs in life met, including your financial needs.
 Money isn’t a middleman.

 In life, especially a creative one, there will be times where you will need access to the full repertoire of identities — the good ones and the bad ones.
-Think of method actors and artists who have no inhibition about being whatever and whoever they need to be so they can create their art.
+Think of method actors and artists who have no inhibition about playing any character they need to be so they can create their art.
+Embrace it all.

 Contact Tom if you would like to organise a money workshop for your friends or community, or if you would like some one-on-one coaching on your relationship with money.